docknetwork/api-docs/source/index.html.md

 In addition to the code samples shown in these docs, we have provided various code samples for the common requests that you can easily access [here](https://github.com/docknetwork/dock-api-js/tree/main/examples).

 We also offer a free trial, testnet sandboxing and fair monthly pricing.
-Sign up and [start issuing credentials with our API console](https://console.api.dock.io/).
+Sign up and [start issuing credentials with Dock Certs](https://certs.dock.io/).
 Please read our [Terms of Service](https://www.dock.io/terms-of-service) before using the Dock API.

 # Getting Started

 ## Prerequisites
 You must first have an account and acquire your credentials (API keys) before accessing the Dock API.
-You can register an account and generate a key in our [API console](https://console.api.dock.io/).
+You can register an account and generate a key in your [Dock Certs](https://certs.dock.io/) dashboard.

 <aside class="warning">
 Keep in mind that your API keys should be kept private, so keep them safe!
 Do not post your private API keys on GitHub, in client-side code, or anywhere else that is publicly available.
 </aside>

 ## Endpoints
 The Dock API provides two endpoints based on which mode was selected when creating your API key.
 By default, the API keys are created for production.
-You can switch to **test mode** in the [API console](https://console.api.dock.io/) by clicking the **test mode** toggle in the top right next to your avatar icon.
-Once in **test mode** you will see only testnet transactions, API keys, webhooks etc. You can then create an API key from the API console dashboard.
+You can switch to **test mode** in [Dock Certs](https://certs.dock.io/) by clicking the **test mode** toggle in the top right next to your avatar icon.
+Once in **test mode** you will see only testnet transactions, API keys, webhooks etc. You can then create an API key from the [Dock Certs dashboard](https://certs.dock.io/keys).
 It should be noted that in **test mode** your used transaction count **will not increase or hit monthly limits** allowing for sandboxing on our testnet blockchain.

 - For production mode, use the endpoint: [https://api.dock.io](https://api.dock.io)
 - For test mode, use the endpoint: [https://api-testnet.dock.io](https://api-testnet.dock.io)